-2 Review and update (if needed) storm sewer maps, annually.
+MCM(s) Measurable Goal(s) Explain progress toward goal or how goal was achieved.
+If goal was not accomplished, please explain.
+2. Illicit Discharge Detection and Elimination Review and update (if needed) storm sewer maps, annually.
 Met goal.
-Storm sewer maps for each campus were reviewed in 2023 and no updates were needed since the 2019 SWMP revision for the new permit term.
-2 Conduct target area inspections at each campus quarterly.
+Storm sewer maps for each campus were reviewed in 2024 and no updates were needed since the 2019 SWMP revision for the new permit term.
+2. Illicit Discharge Detection and Elimination Conduct target area inspections at each campus quarterly.
 Review target areas annually.
 Met goal.
-Target area inspections were completed at each campus, during each quarter of 2023.
-The target areas were reviewed in 2019 concurrent with revision of the SWMP and submittal of the new NOI for the new permit term and are reevaluated annually to ensure no additional areas needed to be included in the existing inspections.
-2 Document and respond to 100% of Illicit Discharge Detection and Elimination (IDDE) reports.
-No IDDE reports were made in 2023.
-3 Hold pre-construction meetings for projects that disturb more than 1 acre.
-There were no construction projects at SO campus during 2023.
-3 Review 100% of applicable construction project SWP3s.
-There were no construction projects at SO campus during 2023.
-3 Inspect 100% of applicable construction projects.
-There were no construction projects at SO campus during 2023.
-4 Inspect 100% of sites following receipt of Notice of Termination (NOT).
-No construction projects were terminated at SO campus during 2023.
-5 Annually review facility stormwater control inventory; inspect 100% of stormwater inlets monthly.
+Target area inspections were completed at each campus, during each quarter of 2024.
+The target areas were reviewed in 2019, concurrent with revision of the SWMP and submittal of the new NOI for the new permit term and are reevaluated annually to ensure no additional areas needed to be included in the existing inspections.
+2. Illicit Discharge Detection and Elimination Document and respond to 100% of Illicit Discharge Detection and Elimination (IDDE) reports.
+No IDDE reports were made for the Northwest campus in 2024.
+3. Construction Site Stormwater Runoff Control Hold pre-construction meetings for projects that disturb more than 1 acre.
+Met Goal.
+Preconstruction meetings were held with the contractor for the construction project when it was first initiated in April 2019.
+No additional construction projects have been initiated since then.
+3. Construction Site Stormwater Runoff Control Review 100% of applicable construction project SWP3s.
+Met Goal.
+The construction project SWP3 was reviewed by the Director of Environmental Management.
+3. Construction Site Stormwater Runoff Control Inspect 100% of applicable construction projects.
+The construction project was inspected concurrently with the quarterly Target Area Inspections, and completed construction inspection reports were reviewed by the Director of Environmental Management.
+4. Post- Construction Stormwater Management in New Development and Redevelopment Inspect 100% of sites following receipt of Notice of Termination (NOT).
+No construction projects were terminated at Northwest campus during 2024.
+The Construction SWP3 TXR1515PE is still active.

+MCM(s) Measurable Goal(s) Explain progress toward goal or how goal was achieved.
+If goal was not accomplished, please explain.
+5. Pollution Prevention and Good Housekeeping for Municipal Operations 5.
+Pollution Prevention and Good Housekeeping for Municipal Annually review facility stormwater control inventory; inspect 100% of stormwater inlets semi-annually.
+Inspect 100% of tanks at each campus, each month according to the SPCC plans.
 Met goal.
-Stormwater inlets are inspected and, if needed, cleaned out monthly.
-Campus maintenance, including the stormwater inlet cleanings, is tracked in the preventative maintenance software, The Maintenance Authority (TMA) Database, and reviewed semi-annually to ensure that the tasks continue to be completed.
+Stormwater inlets are inspected and, if needed, cleaned out semi- annual.
+Campus maintenance activities, including stormwater inlet cleanings, is tracked in the preventative maintenance software, The Maintenance Authority (TMA) Database, and reviewed semi-annually to ensure that the tasks continue to be completed.
 Facility stormwater control inventories are updated as needed based on observations during quarterly Target Area Inspections.

-5 Inspect 100% of tanks at each campus, each month according to the SPCC plans.
 Met goal.
 Tank inspections are conducted monthly as required by each campus's SPCC plan.
 Records of inspections are kept with the SPCC plans.
-5 Install Automated Irrigation Systems at 100% (all 5) campuses.
+Exterior tank inspections are also conducted during the Target Area Inspections and conditions are noted in those reports.
+Operations 5.
+Pollution Prevention and Good Housekeeping for Municipal Operations Install Automated Irrigation Systems at 100% (all 5) campuses.
 Met goal.
 Automated Irrigation Systems have been installed at each campus to utilize active weather data to inform the irrigation system of the weather conditions and precipitation to adjust irrigation to be used as needed.